Gunjan2202/YoChat/README.md

 # YoChat
-Realtime responsive chat app with websockets using Node.js, Express and Socket.io with Vanilla JS on the frontend with a custom UI
+Realtime responsive chat app using Node.js, Express and Socket.io with Vanilla JS on the frontend with a custom UI

 ## Usage
 ```